Kaleb1583/dino-mod-menu/README.md

 # dino-mod-menu
 A javascript mod menu I made for chrome://dino
-So I was bored so I decided to make a mod menu for dino. theres no point but here:
+So I was bored so I decided to make a mod menu for dino. theres no point to mod in dino but here you go:

 How to use:
 ```